-Inverse Sine is a trigonometric function which denotes the inverse of the sine function and is represented as Sin-1 or arcsine.
+Inverse Sine is a trigonometric function which denotes the inverse of the sine function and is represented as Sin-1 or Arcsine.
 The formula for this function is simple to derive.
+Students can use the calculators also, which are available online, to find the inverse of trig functions.
 Every trigonometric function, whether it is Sine, Cosine, Tangent, Cotangent, Secant or Cosecant has an inverse of it, though in a restricted domain.
-To understand the inverse of sine out of other Inverse trigonometric functions, we need to study Sine function first.
+To understand the inverse of sine function out of other inverse trigonometric functions, we need to study Sine function first.

 Sin (the sine function) takes an angle θ in a right-angled triangle and produces a ratio of the side opposite the angle θ to the hypotenuse.

 Sin θ = Opposite / Hypotenuse

 The inverse of sine function or Sin-1 takes the ratio, Opposite Side / Hypotenuse Side and produces angle θ.
 It is also written as arcsin or asine.

 Sin inverse is denoted by sin-1 or arcsin.

 Example: In a triangle, ABC, AB= 4.9m, BC=4.0 m, CA=2.8 m and angle B = 35°.

 Let us consider if we want to find the depth(d) of the seabed from the bottom of the ship and the following two parameters are given:

 - The angle which the cable makes with the seabed.